fdeblasio/pokeemerald-expansion/notes.md

     - Turn Wallace into a Fairy specialist and turn Milotic into Water/Fairy?
     - Turn Juan into a Poison specialist (Swalot as Ace since both have mustaches)?
         - Would need to update gym palette
+        - Mr. Rime could be a good hack signature if he becomes Ice
     - Swap Juan and Glacia and turn Juan into Grass specialist?
     - Turn Team Magma into Ground specialists (Camerupt still works as other people like Winona and Sidney use the secondary typing for their aces)?
         - Would cancel out the addition of Houndoom?